-The main document in any real estate acquisition is normally the sale and purchase agreement between the buyer and the seller, which must be executed before a notary.
+The main document in any real estate acquisition is normally the sale and purchase agreement between the buyer and the seller.
 This agreement should contain all necessary business terms for the transaction, including a description of the real estate, purchase price and any other special terms.
 These agreements also typically contain representations and warranties by the seller.

-The conclusion of the sale and purchase agreement can be preceded by the conclusion of a preliminary sale and purchase agreement before a notary ("Preliminary Agreement").
-Under the Preliminary Agreement, the parties would agree to enter into the sale and purchase agreement before a certain date (which cannot be later than one year after the execution of the Preliminary Agreement unless both parties are private individuals) upon fulfillment of the conditions precedent.
+The conclusion of the sale and purchase agreement can be preceded by the conclusion of a preliminary sale and purchase agreement (the "Preliminary Agreement").
+Under the Preliminary Agreement, the parties would agree to enter into the sale and purchase agreement before a certain date (which cannot be later than one year after the execution of the Preliminary Agreement) upon fulfillment of the conditions precedent.
 The Preliminary Agreement should include all the main terms of the future sale and purchase agreement.